jampola/paywalls_suck/README.md

 # Paywalls Suck

-Web app to generate a screengrab from a given URL.
+Web app written in Flask/Flask-restful to generate a screengrab from a given URL.

 ## Whats here?

-A flask app as well as a simple API (built on top of flask-restful)
+Web app and a simple API

 ## Background